Kishok-S-123/Kishok-S-123/README.md

-## Hi there 👋
-- 🔭 I’m currently working on LiDAR segmentation
-- 🌱 I’m currently learning more about ML
+## Who am I?
+- Interested in ML and Computer Vision
 <!--
 **Kishok-S-123/Kishok-S-123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.